BTC Lite (BTCL) Price Hits $0.0009 on Exchanges

-BTC Lite (BTCL) traded down 2.7% against the dollar during the 24-hour period ending at 15:00 PM Eastern on March 31st.
-BTC Lite has a market capitalization of $17,115.04 and approximately $2.00 worth of BTC Lite was traded on exchanges in the last day.
-Over the last week, BTC Lite has traded down 30.7% against the dollar.
-One BTC Lite coin can now be purchased for approximately $0.0009 or 0.00000002 BTC on major exchanges.
+BTC Lite (BTCL) traded down 0.7% against the US dollar during the 1-day period ending at 10:00 AM ET on April 3rd.
+One BTC Lite coin can now be purchased for approximately $0.0009 or 0.00000002 BTC on major cryptocurrency exchanges.
+During the last week, BTC Lite has traded 3.7% higher against the US dollar.
+BTC Lite has a total market cap of $17,346.95 and approximately $1.00 worth of BTC Lite was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.